Prepare Fork

 Add Variable¶

-is released to provide automatic renewal of your certificates, which expire once per year.
+This is a new step required with Loop 3.6.0 and newer versions.
+It provides automatic renewal of certificates, which expire once per year.

 - While in the same screen where you enter the